siddhantgoel/streaming-form-data/docs/index.rst

     $ pip install streaming_form_data

-The core parser is written in :code:`Cython`, which is a superset of Python but compiles the input down to a C extension which can then be imported in normal Python code.
+The core parser is written in :code:`Cython`, which is a superset of Python that compiles the input down to a C extension which can then be imported in normal Python code.